 This is what I did with my Mission Marketer site.
-It’s a collection of a few guides with resources to learn marketing.
+It’s a collection of a few guides with resources to learn marketing (not active).

 To those that think “Why should I waste my time on this?”, think of it this way: You’re a hiring manager with 100 job applications in front of you for an entry-level marketing position.
 You come across someone who has been working on a website about gardening and has a blog documenting how they’re trying to grow their garden site with SEO strategies, content marketing, and an experiment with Facebook ads and a $20 budget.
 Or do you go for one of the 99 other applicants with a generic resume and a cover letter that starts with “Thank you for the opportunity to apply…”.